ndocolas/advent-of-code/README.md

-# Advent of Code - Solutions
+# Advent of Code - Nicolas' Solutions

 This repository contains my solutions for the **Advent of Code** challenges, an annual programming event that takes place every December.